ysthakur/CMSC320-Notes/Final Review.md

 ## [Feature Engineering](ML/Feature%20Engineering/Feature%20Engineering.md)

 1. Given some data, one hot encode it.
 2. What sort of categorical columns might cause problems if you one-hot encoded them?
-==todo answer==
+If the column has lots of categories, one-hot encoding will give you a lot of rows -> very sparse vectors
 3. Is it bad to one-hot encode ordinal data?
 Yes, because it loses order and increases dimensionality
 4. Does the base matter when you do a log transform?